By simply following these ‘ten golden rules’, everyone will have a great time and get the

 Look Good!
 Groom yourself to feel better in class.
 Take pride in the way you appear.

-1. Enter or Exit studio with Instructor's permission.
+1. Enter or Exit studio with the Instructor's permission.

-2. Do not touch Studio property, like music system, mirror,barre, etc.
+2. Do not touch Studio property, such as the music system, mirror, barre, etc.

 3. Chewing gum, eating or drinking is not allowed in the studio.